servuscms/servus/README.md

 ## Admin interface

-The *admin interface* requires you to have a Nostr extension such as [Alby](https://getalby.com/) or [nos2x](https://github.com/fiatjaf/nos2x) installed in your browser and lets you:
+The *admin interface* is rudimentary at best and lets you create sites and change a site's theme (using the Servus REST API).
+It requires you to have a Nostr extension such as [Alby](https://getalby.com/) or [nos2x](https://github.com/fiatjaf/nos2x) installed in your browser.
+You might as well not use it and just change your site's theme by editing `_config.toml` and restarting **Servus**.

-1. create sites (using the Servus REST API)
-2. manage posts, pages and notes (using the Nostr protocol)
-3. manage files (using the Blossom protocol)

 ## Any questions?